Tumaini-Huruma Children's Ministry

+Tumaini-Huruma Children's Ministry

 	The Presbyterian Church of East Africa (PCEA)

 	A mission effort of the Presbyterian Church of East Africa (PCEA) Riamukurwe parish, Tumaini and Huruma homes house over 300 destitute children.
 Over 100 children reside and attend school at Tumaini.
 The parish also cares for over 50 children at Huruma, a nearby facility that includes a number of disabled children.
 A vocational training program, including computer and sewing classes, serves post-secondary students and people from the community.
 Work has begun on an expanded vocational training center that will permit the program to offer more courses such as carpentry, auto mechanic and body repair, plumbing and electronics repair.
-We are also excited about the e-learning program, an online course in partnership with the Presbyterian University of East Africa and the Kenya Methodist University.
-This year Mercy Wangiku Waihuini, tennis champion, received a full scholarship to Kenya Methodist University.
+We are also excited about the e-learning program, an online course in partnership with the Presbyterian University of East Africa and Kenya Methodist University.
+Mercy Wangiku Waihuini, tennis champion, received a full scholarship to Kenya Methodist University.
 She has started her classes and is very happy to be pursuing higher education.
 Three more students received grants and are pursuing their university studies either from government or community grants.
 Tumaini is impacting Nyeri children one at a time.